analytixncs/analytix-docs/docs/analytix/analytix-setup.md

 ---

 The Group Editor will allow you to view and edit all Cyclic and Drill Down groups in Analytix.
+See the [Analytix Admin Guide](analytix-admin-guide.html#group-editor) for usage details.

-You will be able to Edit, Add and Remove groups from Analyix.
+You will be able to Edit, Add and Remove groups from Analytix.

 Just like the Variable Editor, any changes to Groups within Analytix must be done using the Group Editor.
-Once the change has been made and you have exported the XML file, you will need to manually reload the source file and following the instructions in the Group Editor documentation to get the updates into Analytix.
+Once the change has been made and you have exported the XML file, you will need to manually reload the source file and following the instructions in the [Group Editor documentation](analytix-admin-guide.html#group-editor) to get the updates into Analytix.

 <div style="page-break-after: always;"></div>